Materials Science & Engr

 -Title: Enhancing irradiation tolerance of steels via nanostructuring by innovative manufacturing techniques; Role: PI; Funding amount: R&D dollars $500,000 plus Nuclear Science User Facility access in the value of ~$2,400,000; Funding agency: Office of Nuclear Energy, Department of Energy; Dates: 10/1/2016 - 9/30/2023.

-Development and fabrication of advanced materials such as bulk nanostructured alloys, high entropy alloys and bulk metallic glasses with dramatically improved mechanical properties and irradiation resistance than conventional materials; Microstructure characterization of materials using transmission electron microscopy and atom probe tomography; Mechanical behavior and deformation mechanisms of materials; Application of advanced materials in energy, transportation and defense; Nuclear fuels and structural materials designed for current and next generation nuclear reactors; Irradiation effects in materials.
+Development and fabrication of advanced materials such as bulk nanostructured alloys and high entropy alloys with dramatically improved mechanical properties and irradiation resistance than conventional materials; Microstructure characterization of materials using transmission electron microscopy and atom probe tomography; Mechanical behavior and deformation mechanisms of materials; Application of advanced materials in energy, transportation and defense; Nuclear fuels and structural materials for current and next generation nuclear reactors; Irradiation effects in materials.

-Current major projects: Nanostructured steels for nuclear applications; High-entropy alloys for extreme environments.
+Current major projects: Nanostructured steels for nuclear applications; Oxidation of SiC and graphite; High-entropy alloys for extreme environments.

-See the complete list of publications in Google Scholar or Research Gate.
+See the complete list of publications in Google Scholar or Research Ga